WHAT TO EXPECT

 Learning to Bring Your Whole Life to Reconciliation

-The WLC method is grounded in Ignatian spirituality.
+The WLC method for this course is grounded in Ignatian spirituality.
 This means it is focused on helping those who take the journey to access areas of their lives where they need God’s healing the most.
 For some people, this means remembering things they may have pushed out of consciousness.
 It can create anxiety to encounter experiences from your past.
-However If they still have energy that upsets you, it means they can greatly benefit from deeper healing by the Divine Physician.
+However, if they still have energy that upsets you, it means they can greatly benefit from surfacing and deeper healing by the Divine Physician.

 St. Ignatius’ spirituality rests on the interior freedom of the individual.
 No one can/should be asked to do that which they don’t want to do.